 Are you looking for tips because your cat stopped using the litter box?

-As a cat owner, a few things make you more worried than a cat peeing outside the litter box, especially when you’ve invested in the best toilet box and the best litter trapping mats.
+As a cat owner, a few things make you more worried than a cat peeing outside the litter box, especially when you’ve invested in the litter box and mats.

-Fortunately, I’m here to discuss why cats avoid their toilet box and what you can do to solve this unwanted behavior.
+Fortunately, I’m here to discuss why cats avoid their toilet boxes and what you can do to solve this unwanted behavior.

 Just keep reading.